 - Epidemiology – This branch of medicine specialises in the control of diseases and other factors relating to public health.
 There is currently a shortage in epidemiological services within Australia’s health workforce, creating increased demand for health professionals with epidemiology experience.

 Even if you already have qualifications and experience in health care, furthering your education will give you the ability to keep up with the rapid expansion of your specialisation.

 While clinical roles will be vital to the rise of the health care sector, the industry’s expansion extends far beyond allied health services.
 In addition to doctors, nurses, and other clinical care providers, administrative experts will be just as crucial for the growth of Australia’s health care infrastructure.

 Leaders in health care administration who can navigate the ever-changing health care landscape will be in particularly high demand.
-Underpinned by population growth and an increase in the need for diverse health services, health care administration will become a haven of opportunity for experienced professionals.
+With the increased prevalence of deadly diseases and viruses such as COVID-19, it is more crucial than ever to have skilled leaders in the health industry to help guide Government officials, local politicians and the public by providing them with accurate information.
+Additionally, Australia is underpinned by population growth and an increase in the need for diverse health services, health care administration has become a haven of opportunity for experienced professionals.
 Coordinating health care services calls for a specific skill-set, including the ability to interpret medical research, develop effective health care policies and ensure the timely delivery of clinical care services.

 These are the kind of skills you will be able to build on by studying the Master of Health Administration and Master of Public Health.
 Perfect for health care professionals with established careers, these programs will ensure your career prospects rise along with the health care industry.